2018 — Charlotte, NC/US

 I would like debaters to better explain what the real-world impacts and solvency of voting for the K are.
 My ballot is probably not actually preventing extinction or ending neoliberalism.
 I would like debaters to better articulate what REALLY HAPPENS when I vote for either side in K rounds as opposed to reading "cap causes extinction" or "structural oppression first duty to oppose" cards.
 Neoliberalism and Capitalism are probably bad and Racism and Sexism certainly are, but I the trend of debaters not clearly articulating what the PRE-FIAT impact is on an argument that is supposedly PRE-FIAT is alive and well so please don't contribute to it.

 CPs and Disads are great tools in the proverbial toolbox if they are relevant- except politics Disads.
 I have never seen a good politics disad, if you really think you can change my mind, I won't stop you from running it but no promises.

 I have literally only ever debated against one performance/narrative debater, but if that's your style go for it, I think the perspectives that these types of advocacies bring are really nice and make for interesting debates.

 Evidence: I am generally very trusting of the evidence that people bring into round, in the sense that I believe anyone who is serious about competing and not an utter douchebag would not falsify evidence.
-If you are accused of messing with evidence, reading a card the way it's not supposed to be read, etc expect that to be reflected in your speaker points.
+If you are accused of messing with evidence, reading a card the way a way it's not supposed to be read, etc. AND I call for the card and see your opponent is right about that accusation, expect that to be reflected in your speaker points.
 I will call for cards that are very important to your advocacy if they are heavily contested, otherwise I trust that your stats are true.

 Speaker points- Expect fairly high speaker points unless you're insufferable in round.